colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

   install(DIRECTORY include/ DESTINATION include/${PROJECT_NAME})

-All exported targets in your project should export the unique include directory too.
+All exported targets in your project need to export the unique include directory too.

 .. code-block:: CMake